appris/appris/data/README.md

 + __PRINCIPAL:2__
- Given two or more principal transcript candidates identified by the APPRIS core modules, APPRIS can tag a candidate transcript as PRINCIPAL:2 if it has the best TRIFID score and its TRIFID score is greater than any other candidate by a sufficiently wide margin.
+ Given two or more principal transcript candidates identified by the APPRIS core modules, APPRIS can tag a candidate transcript as PRINCIPAL:2 if it has the best raw TRIFID score and its raw TRIFID score is greater than any other candidate by a sufficiently wide margin.
 TRIFID is a machine learning classifier based on APPRIS and external database input which we have found to be a reliable indicator of isoform functionality.
 For more information about TRIFID, please consult the [TRIFID GitLab repository](https://gitlab.com/bu_cnio/trifid).